brson/rust-contract-comparison/blog/dfinity.md

 "greet" is a method,
 and "everyone" is an argument to that method.

-Although I like how elegant this unfurling of sub-commands within sub-commands looks, I do recognize that the lack of argument names means that the command itself contains no meta-information about what "hello", "greet", and "everyone" are.
+Although I think this unfurling of sub-commands within sub-commands, from the CLI commands into the contract methods, is elegant,
+I do recognize that the lack of argument names means that the command itself contains no meta-information about what "hello", "greet", and "everyone" are.